 For this recipe you will need:

-- Garlic cloves: Or dried garlic powder.
+- Fresh garlic cloves: Or substitute dried garlic powder instead.

 - Black beans: Or you can substitute pinto beans or red kidney beans.